 National Pi Day is March 14th (3/14) every year.
 Pi (Greek letter “π”) is the symbol used in mathematics to represent the ratio of the circumference of a circle to its diameter — which is rounded to 3.14.
 It is also the day to celebrate all the delicious pie types: pizza or pastry!

 On Pi Day, whichever pie you choose, use simple food safety rules and procedures to keep them delicious and food safe!
-Also, take advantage of pizza pie and other pie-related promotions.
+Also, find pizza pie and other pie-related promotions by using the hashtag #PiDay on social media.

 Pi Day or Pie Day?